othercriteria/vibectl/examples/k8s-sandbox/ctf/STRUCTURE.md

 ## Key Files

-- `run.sh`: Main entry script that sets up the Docker environment and starts the sandbox
+- `run.sh`: Main entry script that sets up the Docker environment and starts the sandbox.
-  - Detects Docker GID
+  - Detects Docker GID.
-  - Checks for Anthropic API key and prompts if not set
+  - Checks for Anthropic API key and prompts if not set.
+  - Calls `docker compose up --build --abort-on-container-exit` to run the services.
+  - Relies on the `overseer` container exiting to trigger shutdown via Docker Compose.
-  - Handles cleanup on exit
+  - Sets a `trap` to ensure `docker compose down` runs for thorough cleanup on script exit (normal or interrupted).
-  - Accepts `--difficulty` parameter to set challenge level
-- `sandbox-entrypoint.sh`: Script executed inside the sandbox container to initialize Kind and challenge environment
+- `sandbox-entrypoint.sh`: Script executed inside the `sandbox` container to initialize Kind and run the `vibectl auto` process.
-  - Validates API key environment variables
+  - Validates API key environment variables.
-  - Configures vibectl with the API key and model settings
+  - Configures vibectl with the API key and model settings.
-  - Sets up memory for the challenges based on selected difficulty level
+  - Sets up initial memory/instructions for vibectl.
+  - Runs `vibectl auto` which continues until the container is stopped.
-- `compose.yml`: Docker Compose configuration defining the sandbox and poller services
+- `compose.yml`: Docker Compose configuration defining the `overseer`, `sandbox`, and `poller` services and their dependencies.
+  - Defines shared named volumes (`status-volume`, `llm-keys-volume`).
+  - Configures health checks and dependencies to manage startup order.
-  - Passes API key and challenge difficulty from host environment to containers
+  - Passes API key and challenge difficulty from host environment to containers.
-- `Dockerfile`: Container definition for the sandbox environment
+- `Dockerfile`: Container definition for the `sandbox` service.
-- `README.md`: User documentation for the sandbox
+- `README.md`: User documentation for the sandbox.
-- `STRUCTURE.md`: This file, documenting component structure
+- `STRUCTURE.md`: This file, documenting component structure.

 ## Directories

-- `poller/`: Contains the service that monitors challenge completion
+- `poller/`: Contains the service that monitors challenge completion by checking service endpoints.
-  - `poller.sh`: Script that polls endpoints to detect successful challenges
+  - `poller.sh`: Script that polls endpoints and writes status to the shared `status-volume`.
-  - `Dockerfile`: Container definition for the poller
+  - `Dockerfile`: Container definition for the poller.
-  - `README.md`: Documentation for the poller component
+  - `README.md`: Documentation for the poller component.
-- `overseer/`: Contains the overseer component that coordinates the challenges
+- `overseer/`: Contains the service that coordinates the challenge.
-  - Monitors and reports on challenge progress
+  - `overseer.sh`: Script that generates challenge config, monitors the poller status and time limit via the shared `status-volume`, writes completion status, and exits when the challenge ends.
+  - `config/`: Contains configuration generation logic.
+  - `Dockerfile`: Container definition for the overseer.
-  - Provides feedback to the user
+  - `README.md`: Documentation for the overseer component.

 ## Architecture

-The sandbox operates with two main components in an isolated Docker network:
+The sandbox operates with three main components in an isolated Docker network:

+1.  **Overseer Container**: Initializes the challenge configuration (difficulty, ports, flags, runtime) and writes it to the shared `status-volume`.
+Monitors the `poller` status and the overall time limit.
+Writes a completion message to the `status-volume` and exits when the challenge ends (success or timeout).
-1. **Sandbox Container**: Creates a Kind Kubernetes cluster and runs vibectl to solve challenges
+2.  **Sandbox Container**: Waits for the `overseer` to be healthy.
+Creates a Kind Kubernetes cluster.
+Runs `vibectl auto` to solve the challenge based on initial instructions.
+Continues running until stopped by Docker Compose.
-   - Uses internal nodePort services on fixed ports (30001-30003)
-   - Executes vibectl in autonomous mode to solve challenges
-   - Mounts Docker socket to run Kind inside the container
-   - Uses a health check to verify the cluster is ready

-2. **Poller Container**: Monitors success by checking endpoints within the internal network
+3.  **Poller Container**: Waits for `overseer` and `sandbox` to be healthy.
+Reads challenge config from `status-volume`.
+Monitors success by checking service endpoints within the internal network.
+Writes verification progress to `status-volume`.

-   - Connects directly to the sandbox container (no host port mapping)
-   - Polls each service port for the expected flag text
-   - Reports completion status
-   - Waits for sandbox container health check before starting
-   - Exits when all challenges at the selected difficulty level are completed
+**Shutdown Sequence:**
+- `overseer.sh` detects completion/timeout, writes final status, and exits (code 0).
+- Docker Compose, running with `--abort-on-container-exit`, detects the `overseer` container exit.
+- Docker Compose stops all other running containers (`sandbox`, `poller`).
+- The `run.sh` script, which was waiting for `docker compose up` to finish, now proceeds.
+- The `trap` in `run.sh` executes the `cleanup` function, running `docker compose down --volumes --remove-orphans` to remove containers, networks, and volumes, and deleting the Kind cluster.

 ## Challenge Difficulty Levels